ghiscoding/Angular-Slickgrid/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- YOU MUST FILL IN THIS ISSUE TEMPLATE OR ELSE IT WILL BE AUTO-CLOSE BY THE BOT -->

 <!---
-Thanks for filing a Feature Request!
+Thanks for filing a Bug Report!
 However, before you submit, please read the following:
 1. Search open/closed issues before submitting a new one.
 2. If your issue is more of question... did you read all Wikis?
 Or haved you considered asking on Stack Overflow?
-3. Also note that we ask you to fill in ALL sections defined as REQUIRED else it will be automatically closed by our bot.
+3. Also note that we ask you to fill in ALL sections defined as REQUIRED or else it will be automatically closed by our bot.
 -->

 ## I'm submitting a Bug report